This article will help you:

-This article will explain the cumulative exposures graph in Amplitude Experiment (also available in Experiment Results).
-We’ll look at several examples and explain the nuances of each.
+- Understand the cumulative exposures graph in Amplitude Experiment (also available in Experiment Results)

 In the graph below, each line represents a single variant.
 March 20 is the first day of the experiment, with 158 users triggering the exposure event for the control variant.
 A day later, a total of 314 users have been exposed to the control variant.
 That number is the sum of exposures on March 20 and March 21.